-Carol Payne has been appointed as I CAN’s new Director of Operations and joined the organisation in July.
-Carol is responsible for the full portfolio of I CAN and Communication Trust projects and is leading our team of Lead Advisors, Speech and Language Advisors, I CAN Associates and Project Support staff.
+As Director of Operations, Carol is responsible for the full portfolio of I CAN and Communication Trust projects and is leading our team of Lead Advisors, Speech and Language Advisors, I CAN Associates and Project Support staff.

 Carol began her career as a Speech and Language Therapist – working first in Kettering and then West Sussex.
 She then became Team Leader for the Schools’ Speech and Language Service working for Surrey and Sussex NHS Trust, then was promoted to the role of Speech and Language Therapy Service Manager providing S< services across Crawley, Horsham and Mid Sussex where she also served as the Allied Health Professional representative on the Professional Executive Committee.